 The Plaza de Armas, or Plaza Mayor, is located in the historical center of Lima, surrounded by the Presidential Palace, Lima Cathedral, the Archbishop’s Palace, and other historical buildings.

 Lima’s main square is where Jose de San Martin declared Peru’s independence on July 28th, 1821.

 Tours in Lima and around.

 Lima City tour:

-Peru is one of the best Culinary Destinations in the World, and Lima is home to a few of the best restaurants in the world.
-Spend a beautiful morning exploring the local markets and preparing the most famous Peruvian dishes like Ceviche.
+Peru is one of the best culinary destinations globally, and Lima is home to a few of the world’s best restaurants.
+Spend a beautiful morning exploring the local markets and preparing the most famous Peruvian dishes like ceviche.

 Lima, City Tour By Night + Magic Water Circuit: